big-data-lab-team/OrpailleCC/README.md

 }
 int main(){
 	auto p = hash_int;
-	/*Instanciate a BloomFilter object:
+	/*Instantiate a BloomFilter object:
 		- The element type taken as input (int)
 		- The size (in bit) of the filter
 		- The number of hash function to use
 	With p containing the hash function.
 	*/
 	BloomFilter<int, BLOOM_FILTER_SIZE, 1> bf(&p);
-	//Add 3 element to the filter
+	//Add 3 elements to the filter
 	bf.add(10);
 	bf.add(7);
 	bf.add(73);